 - A flood zone is designated as a Special Flood Hazard Area (SFHA) by FEMA, and has a 1% chance of flooding annually.

 - The SFHAs or flood zones are shown on a Flood Insurance Rate Map (FIRM).

 - The current FIRMs (flood maps) for Mathews County have an effective date of December 9, 2014 and are based on the 1988 NAVD.

 Flood Zone Descriptions

-1% chance of flooding annually with BFE and wave heights of 1 ½ -3 feet (also referred to as LiMWA zone)
+- Coastal A - 1% chance of flooding annually with BFE and wave heights of 1.5 to 3 feet (also referred to as LiMWA zone)

-A, AE, Coastal A & VE zones are Special Flood Hazard Areas (SFHA) and commonly referred to as the 100 year flood zone.
+A, AE, Coastal A and VE zones are Special Flood Hazard Areas (SFHA) and commonly referred to as the 100 year flood zone.